Artificial Intelligence for Scientific Research: Authentic Research Education Framework: Summary and conclusion

 \subsection{Conclusion}

-We believe such or similar programs may be implemented at many universities, and they would benefit all the parties involved: students, researchers in natural sciences, mentors, as well as faculty, and administrators at universities.
+We believe that the principles outlined in this manuscript will allow similar programs to be implemented at many universities.
+Such programs would benefit all the parties involved: students, researchers in natural sciences, mentors, as well as faculty, and administrators at universities.